 |William Hill||£5||£5||2-5 days||0%||3 Free £10 Bets T&Cs Apply|

-Let’s go over the benefits and downsides of using cheques to process your transactions with your favorite bookies.
+Let’s go over the benefits and downsides of using cheques to process your transactions with your favourite bookies.
 Note that there will be different terms and conditions that will apply depending on the bookmaker.
 Each one may have a different policy on the use of cheque payments and withdrawals.

 a) The first benefit is the fact that cheques are widely available.
 These paper financial instruments are available in pretty much every country in the world.
 You may have withdrawn money but you can use cheques over and over again to get more funds as you need them.
 It can actually be a source of quick cash as needed.
 Note that some sites will restrict the number of cheque payments or withdrawals.
 That means you better check the rules and FAQs of your bookie.

 b) Another benefit to using cheques is that bookmakers usually attach the lowest fees to cheques, in comparison to using other payment methods.
-The fees of course will vary from one sports book to the other but they usually have cheaper transaction fees.
+The fees, of course, will vary from one sportsbook to the other but they usually have cheaper transaction fees.

-c) Cheque payments usually have budget friendly withdrawal limits.
+c) Cheque payments usually have budget-friendly withdrawal limits.
 It should be noted that the transfer limits for withdrawals via paper cheques are pretty good; better than with payment options such as PayPal and Visa cards.
 Some sportsbooks allow you to make payments of £100 or less and they may also allow withdrawals and/or payments up to several thousand pounds per transaction.
 This arrangement makes cheque payments quite attractive for casual bettors as well as high rollers.

 d) It is convenient for both the payer and the payee.